 Running an Event - Contents

 Year Ahead (was Awareness Campaign Register) has a calendar of all campaigns logged with them, to help avoid clashes or fit in with existing events.
-This is part of the Profile Group, which compiles information on all types of events and produce various diaries.
 However, access requires a subscription.

 Fundraising UK has some information on upcoming events.